Alabama

 |

-The secretary of state's publication Procedures for Mail Ballot Tabulation provides general guidelines for processing ballots that cannot be “read” by an automated ballot counter.
+No statutory guidance on determining voter intent.
+The State Board of Elections’ Guide for Mail Ballot Tabulation provides general guidelines for processing ballots that cannot be “read” by an automated ballot counter.

 |